steveno/vba-changelog/README.md

 See the wiki.

 ## Contributing
 Pull requests are welcome as always.
+See the wiki for details.

 ## License
 This software is licensed under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0.html).